Argentina economy plunges record 19.1% in second quarter on pandemic impact

 The government imposed the lockdown on March 20, and while it has been eased it remains in place until at least Oct.
 11, with Argentina still at its peak in terms of daily case numbers.
 The country recorded over 400 deaths in 24 hours on Monday.

-“The key is the lockdown, which restricted supply and was a blow to demand, which pummeled economic activity in the second quarter of 2020,” said consultancy Ecolatina.
+“The key is the lockdown, which restricted supply and was a blow to demand, which pummelled economic activity in the second quarter of 2020,” said consultancy Ecolatina.

 “The strong isolation restrictions imposed from the second half of March and that lasted until August had a significant economic cost for the entire country,” said economist Natalia Motyl of consultancy Libertad y Progreso.